runlinwang/SCSeeker-ML-Stem-Cell/README.md

 ## Instructions for Use

 1. Download all files in this directory, keeping the folder organization intact.
-We strongly recommend that you do this on a local IDE (eg. Pycharm) since CS50 IDE was unable to correctly handle the Tensorflow software.
+We strongly recommend that you do this on a local IDE (eg. Pycharm).
 2. In your terminal, navigate to this folder using `cd`.
 3. Install all libraries indicated in `requirements.txt`.
 4. In your terminal, run `python modelsetup.py` to create a regression model based on the genetic data of stem cells and normal cells using Tensorflow and Keras.
 A number of statistics will show in the terminal regarding the accuracy of the model, and a graph will show the correlation of the actual stem cell expression to the predicted datapoints.
 Close the graph to proceed with the next step.